 6. The Real Deal

-The Real Deal is an adult women’s fictional romance that has a fake dating trope with alternating/multiple POVs.
+The Real Deal is an adult women’s fictional romance with a fake dating trope with alternating/multiple POVs.
 You’re following a girl who wants to bring a boyfriend home to her family for the weekend because she’s going home for a family event.
 But if she goes home alone, her family will try to set her up with all these people from her small town, and she’s not interested in that.
-So how she’s going to hire this guy to be her boyfriend and bring him home is very adorable.
+So how she will hire this guy to be her boyfriend and bring him home is very adorable.

 I was blushing the whole time because when the two main people meet, they will start roleplaying with each other to see if they interact well and pull off the fake dating scenario.
 Throughout the whole book, they’re verbally flirting with each other.
 If you’re into a fake relationship and don’t mind steam, you must try it.
 Try to avoid the hardcover because it has bad quality issues.
 You can try paperback, which is fantastic for font size, color combination, cover, binding, and page quality.